Seatis/my-teaching-materials/java-databuildlibs/4-lombok/README.md

   - Ensure that you *refresh* Gradle.
 - Run the tests and MainApp.
 Both have to run without failures.

+**Note that if you recompile your gradle project, you might lose the reference connections in the Test bed.
+If so, you need to alt-Enter to reset these in TestHorse to recover `@Log`.
+This is due to having `compileonly "org.projectlombok:lombok:1.16.12"` in the gradle.build; if this is `compile "org.projectlombok:lombok:1.16.12"` then it will be resilient, but that means the jar will be compiled and held locally instead of resolved when build.**.

 In next excercises you will modify the classes in main/animals and main/foods packages.

 You will **not** change either the App or Test sets.